LinTechSo/wordpress_devops/README.md

-# wordpress
+# wordpress With Ansible
-wordpress nginx mariadb php-fpm installation with Ansible
+An ansible playbook for setting up production and staging WordPress site(s)